Richard Seymour (18th-century writer)

 Richard Seymour (died c.
-1750) was an 18th-century English editor and author, most noted for publishing the later editions of Charles Cotton's historic work, The Compleat Gamester.
+1750) was an 18th-century English editor and writer, most noted for publishing the later editions of Charles Cotton's historic work, The Compleat Gamester.

 Works (selection)

 Charles Cotton edited the first edition of The Compleat Gamester in 1676.
 This was one of the earliest known English-language games compendia.
 It was followed by a 2nd edition in 1709 by an unknown editor.
 Richard Seymour took over from the 3rd edition in 1721 and continued to edit the compendium until 1750.
 In parallel, he published The Court Gamester from 1719 to 1728 which was "written for the use of young princesses."